Sharon Prost: Career

-Prior to her confirmation to the Federal Circuit, Prost had served as a lawyer at the Senate Judiciary Committee from 1993 to 2001, lastly as Chief Counsel.
+Prior to her confirmation to the Federal Circuit, Prost had served as a lawyer at the Senate Judiciary Committee from 1993 to 2001, lastly as chief counsel.
 Although the Republicans were in the minority at the time of Prost's nomination, her eight years of service for the committee would have ensured that she was well known by all committee members.
 Before working for the Senate, she served as an attorney at the Federal Labor Relations Authority from 1980 to 1983, the United States Department of the Treasury from 1983 to 1984 and the National Labor Relations Board from 1984 to 1989.
 Before that she was an auditor and labor relations specialist for the Government Accountability Office from 1976 to 1980 and a labor relations specialist for the United States Civil Service Commission from 1973 to 1976.
 She also served as Chief Labor Counsel for the minority at the United States Senate Committee on Labor and Human Resources from 1989 to 1993.

 Federal judicial service

 Prost was nominated to the United States Court of Appeals for the Federal Circuit by President George W. Bush on May 21, 2001, to fill a seat vacated by Judge S. Jay Plager.
 The United States Senate confirmed Prost's confirmation on September 21, 2001, by a 97–0 vote.
-Prost was Bush's first appointment to the Federal Circuit.
 She received her commission on September 24, 2001.
-On May 23, 2014, Prost was named Chief Judge of the Federal Circuit, succeeding Chief Judge Randall Rader effective May 30, 2014.
-Her term as Chief Judge ended on May 22, 2021, and she was succeeded by Kimberly A. Moore.
+On May 23, 2014, Prost was named chief judge of the Federal Circuit, succeeding Chief Judge Randall Rader effective May 30, 2014.
+Her term as chief judge ended on May 22, 2021.